trueos/trueos-docs/trueos-handbook/using.rst

 Proxy Settings
 ---------------

-The "Proxy" tab, shown in :numref:`Figure %s: Proxy Settings Configuration <network14>`, is used when your network requires you to go through a proxy server in order to access the Internet.
+The "Proxy" tab, shown in
+:numref:`Figure %s: Proxy Settings Configuration <network14>`, is used when your network requires you to go through a proxy server in order to access the Internet.

 .. _network14:

 .. figure:: images/network14.png

 Check the "Proxy Configuration" check box to activate the settings.
-The follow settings can be configured in this screen:
+The following settings can be configured in this screen:

-**Server Address:** enter the IP address or hostname of the proxy server.
+* **Server Address:** enter the IP address or hostname of the proxy server.

-**Port Number:** enter the port number used to connect to the proxy server.
+* **Port Number:** enter the port number used to connect to the proxy server.

-**Proxy Type:** choices are "Basic" (sends the username and password unencrypted to the server) and "Digest" (never transfers the actual password across the network, but instead uses it to encrypt a value sent from the server).
+* **Proxy Type:** choices are "Basic" (sends the username and password unencrypted to the server) and "Digest" (never transfers the actual password across the network, but instead uses it to encrypt a value sent from the server).
 Do not select "Digest" unless you know that the proxy server supports it.

-**Specify a Username/Password:** check this box and input the username and password if they are required to connect to the proxy server.
+* **Specify a Username/Password:** check this box and input the username and password if they are required to connect to the proxy server.

 Proxy settings are saved to the :file:`/etc/profile` and :file:`/etc/csh.cshrc` files so that they are available to the TrueOS® utilities as well as any application that uses :command:`fetch`.

 Applications that did not come with the operating system, such as web browsers, may require you to configure proxy support using that application's configuration utility.

 If you apply any changes to this tab, a pop-up message will warn that you may have to logout and back in in order for the proxy settings to take effect.

 .. index:: network
 .. _Configuring a Wireless Access Point: